tanfwong/rfsoc_notes/_sources/ch4/loops.md

       increasing PL resource utilization.

 ## Loop Tripcount
-* For a loop with variable bound, Vitis HLS is not able to report the *tripcount*, i.e., the number of iterations and the latency of the loop in the synthesis step because the tripcount is unknown during synthesis.
+* For a loop with a variable bound, Vitis HLS is not able to report the *tripcount*, i.e., the number of iterations and the latency of the loop in the synthesis step because the tripcount is unknown during synthesis.